-Launched by Citizens UK in 2001, the Living Wage campaign has won over £210 million of additional wages, lifting over 70,000 families out of working poverty.
+Founded by Citizens UK in 2001, the Living Wage movement has won over £1.3 billion of additional wages, lifting over 180,000 people out of working poverty.

-The Living Wage is an hourly rate, calculated according to cost of living in the UK.
-The UK Living Wage is currently £8.25 per hour.
-The London Living Wage is currently £9.40 per hour.
+The UK hourly rate is currently £9.50 per hour.
+The London Living Wage is currently £10.85 per hour.

-The voluntary, calculated Living Wage is not to be confused with the ‘national living wage’ – or Minimum Wage Premium – announced by the Government, coming into force in April 2016.
-You may be interested to read our briefing on this here.
+The real Living Wage is not to be confused with the Government's ‘National Living Wage’ – or Minimum Wage – which came into force in April 2016 and is the legal minimum employers are required to pay.

-The Living Wage campaign is coordinated by the Living Wage Foundation, an initiative of Citizens UK.
-The Foundation provides advice and support to employers and coordinates regional and national campaign work.
+Accreditation of real Living Wage employers is conducted by the Living Wage Foundation.
+The Foundation provides advice and support to employers, provides research and coordinates regional and national efforts to uplift more workers.

 Currently Citizens UK is campaigning for a real Living Wage in social care.
 We're also advocating for big local employers, from Premier League football clubs, Universities and transport hubs to go Living Wage.